Rem598/E-commerce-Superstore-BI-Dashboard/README.md

 ## 🎯 Project Goal

 The objective of this project was to build a comprehensive, interactive Business Intelligence dashboard using the Superstore dataset.
-The primary focus was on demonstrating **full-cycle data analysis capabilities**—from raw data transformation to delivering **actionable, profit-driving recommendations** to management.
+The primary focus was on demonstrating **full-cycle data analysis capabilities** from raw data transformation to delivering **actionable, profit-driving recommendations** to management.

 ## 🛠️ Skills Applied